If you misunderstand how to write a novel with the proper structure, your book will never sell.

 The greater the fall, the more engaged your reader will be.

-Example: In the Hunger Games, Katniss’s world is brought down to 0 when she actually enters the Games.
+In the Hunger Games, Katniss’s world is brought down to zero when she actually enters the Games.

 Between the inciting incident on the first slap, Katniss has made several gains, garnering the attention of the Capital and making some friends along the way.
 But none of that matters the moment she enters the Games – and what a moment it is.